carpedavid/heroictales/content/publications/core-rules/index.md

 * **Team-based** — other systems are primarily geared toward individual character actions.
 Heroic Tales is explicitly team-based, and the group will succeed or fail as a team.
 * **Scene-level** — most other systems resolve conflict at the level of a task, or individual action.
 Heroic Tales resolves challenges at the level of a scene, collecting the actions of multiple characters into a single roll.
 * **Dice pool** — players roll a set of six-sided dice (d6) in order to determine the results of their choices.

+## Changelog

+* 1.0.2 -- *very* minor formatting changes to clean the document up and reduce file size.
+* 1.0.1 -- minor terminology changes in the Spanish translation to improve clarity.
+* 1.0.0 -- initial release.